 But what things should you consider when choosing a hotel?

 This is where I can help you.
-As a mature solo traveller with over three decades of choosing and booking hotels, I’ve refined this process into a fine art.
+As a mature solo traveller with over three decades of choosing hotels, I’ve refined this process into a fine art.

-Take a comfy seat, pour yourself a coffee and discover the tips and tricks for choosing the perfect hotel.
+Take a comfy seat, pour yourself a coffee and discover the tips and tricks for how to choose a perfect hotel.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.